MAYHEM-Lab/UCSBFaaS-Wrappers/README.md

 Setup:
 1) Table for SpotWrap records (log).
-Create an AWS dynamoDB table called spotFns (hard coded in SpotWrap.py and SpotWrap.java), setup with primary/partition key called ts (Number) and sort key called requestID (String).
-Set this as your trigger for either your Java function or Python function (or both) that is wrapped with SpotWrap, e.g. SpotTemplate.
+Create an AWS dynamoDB table called spotFns (hard coded in SpotWrap.py and SpotWrap.java), setup with primary/partition key called requestID (of type String).
+SpotWrap (java and python versions) will write its event log to this table.
+Set up autoscaling and throughput of 5 reads and 10 writes as minima.
 2) Create and upload your lambda functions to AWS (see links below for Java and/or Python)
 3) Create AWS SNS notification to trigger lambda your functions wrapped with SpotWrap via the AWS SNS console (https://console.aws.amazon.com/sns/v2/home?region=us-east-1#/topics).
 Set this as an event trigger in the AWS Lambda console (https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions?display=list) for each function you want to trigger.
 4) Create AWS DynamoDB table with stream to trigger lambda your functions wrapped with SpotWrap.
 Create a table with a stream that provides New and Old images as view type via the DynamoDB console.
 Set this as an event trigger in the AWS Lambda console (https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions?display=list) for each function you want to trigger.